-Finally, we find that Missouri's public research universities are the among the most efficient in the nation.
+Finally, NCHEMS assessed the efficiency with which Missouri's public institutions carry out their assigned missions.
+We find that Missouri's public research universities are the among the most efficient in the nation.
 Missouri's public comprehensive sector outpaces much of the nation in producing graduates relative to revenue.
 By contrast, Missouri's public two-year institutions are slightly less efficient.
 As a whole, they produce awards at a lower rate-but operate with less revenue per student, than the national average.
 NCHEMS complemented this quantitative analysis with a survey of Missouri's postsecondary institutions, finding that they largely prioritize redeploying and reallocating resources for state and institutional priorities, and they place value on reducing administrative costs without compromising services.